asdf-vm/asdf/docs/creating-package-sources.md

 These scripts are run when `list-all`, `install`, `uninstall` or `exec-env` commands are run.
 You can set or unset env vars and do whatever you need.

-### bin/list-executables
+### bin/list-bin-paths

-Must print a string with a space-seperated list of paths to executables.
+Must print a string with a space-seperated list of dir paths that contain executables.
 The paths must be relative to the install path passed.
 Example output would be:

 ```
-bin/abc bin/xyz scripts/jkl
+bin tools veggies
 ```

+Shims will be automatically created for each of the binaries/executables.
+If this script is not specified, asdf will look for the `bin` dir in an installation and create shims for those.

 ### bin/exec-env